 When chemotherapy is administered before surgery, patient outcomes are improved because they are in better health than they will be after major surgery.
 “This allows them to have a quicker recovery from their surgery,” says Outman.

 While such innovative therapies as neoadjuvant chemotherapy usually are reserved for large academic medical centers, Saint Francis has been able to participate in the trials because its Cancer Institute treats so many people with bladder cancer.
 “The urologists and oncologists here can offer the most cutting-edge treatments in the country,” says Outman.
-“Our program is well-known for its advanced approaches to
+“Our program is well-known for its advanced approaches to cancer treatment.”

 To learn more about treatment for bladder cancer at Saint Francis, talk to your primary care physician or visit the Saint Francis Cancer Institute webpage.